 HANA is slated to be the infrastructure of all SAP applications eventually.
 Let me first address one of the most common implementations of HANA.

-Noting this is the difference between simply observing a performance improvement versus understanding the overall benefits of implementing a technology.
+Noting this is the difference between merely observing a performance improvement versus understanding the overall benefits of implementing technology.

 SAP Applications on Top of SAP HANA

-In other cases where HANA is proposed, such as Simple Finance (where FI/CO is ported to HANA with a new user interface called Fiori), being able to quickly process finance transactions has not been a constraint in ERP systems for many years.
+In other cases where HANA is proposed, such as Simple Finance (where FI/CO is ported to HANA with a new user interface called Fiori).
+Being able to quickly process finance transactions has not been a constraint in ERP systems for many years.
 In this case, there is an extra complexity.
 This is because the front end of Finance is different than ECC.
 It does operate more efficiently than the SAPGUI.
-That is not HANA – that is it is not the infrastructure change out that is the major differentiating factor.
+That is not HANA – that is, it is not the infrastructure change out that is the primary differentiating factor.

-Therefore a discussion that starts off with SAP HANA technology ends up with as a discussion on some other technology.
+Therefore a discussion that starts with SAP HANA technology ends up with a discussion on some other technology.